Free resourceEvidence based

 By The Apexio Team · 5 minute read · Examiner insights

-An examiner marking your paper has read between 200 and 400 responses to the same question before reaching yours.
-They are not reading your answer holistically and deciding how good it is.
-They are reading through it looking for specific things the mark scheme tells them to award marks for — specific language, specific structures, specific conclusions.
+An examiner reading your paper has already read 200-400 responses to the same question.
+They are not reading your answer holistically.
+They are reading through it looking for specific things the mark scheme tells them to credit — specific language, specific structures, specific conclusions.
+Understanding this changes how you write answers.

 Error 1: Answering the wrong question